Voted for BJP to take fear out of Muslims: Imams’ forum chief in viral video - The Statesman

-A video All India Imam Association chief Moulana Sajid Rashidi stating that he cast his vote in favour of the BJP to counter the fear of the saffron party among Muslims against in the Delhi assembly elections surfaced on social media
+A video of All India Imam Association chief Moulana Sajid Rashidi stating that he cast his vote in favour of the BJP to counter the fear of the saffron party among Muslims in the Delhi assembly elections surfaced on social media.

 He said he made the video viral to expose the Opposition parties that say the Muslims vote to defeat the BJP.
 “It is instilled in the minds of the Muslims that if the BJP comes to power, your rights would be taken away.
 Hence, I have voted (the BJP) to take this fear out of the Muslims,” Rashidi can be heard saying in the video.